OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 Do you need translations for the descriptions of your products?

-The language must be configured on the Magento Storeviews in OpenERP, think about it before importing your whole catalog.
+The language must be configured on the Magento Storeviews in Odoo, think about it before importing your whole catalog.

 Which fields to synchronize
 ===========================

-Think about which fields you have in Magento and you need in OpenERP.
+Think about which fields you have in Magento and you need in Odoo.
 You will maybe need to create a customization module and add the mapping for the new fields, see :ref:`add-custom-mappings`